Developing your procurement plan

 A written procurement plan details:

-- the procurement method to be used, and why
+- which procurement method is to be used, and why

 - specification of the service required

-- the criteria that will be used to evaluate or mark each tenderer’s response.
+- the criteria that will be used to evaluate each tenderer’s response.

 Some typical headings and information in a procurement plan are: